fareed-ah/Shoppies/README.md

 Visit The Shoppies webpage [here](https://shoppies-six.vercel.app/) to search for your favourite movies and nominate your Top 5 picks that you believe deserve to win a Shoppy award!

 ## Features
--	Search for your favourite movies with ease o	The new and improved search bar shows results as you type. o	Clear the search bar with the click of a button.
+-	Search for your favourite movies with ease, the new and improved search bar shows results as you type.
+Clear the search bar with the click of a button.
 -	Search results are displayed with pagination and the user is informed how many results are retrieved.
 -	Along with the movie title and date released users can also see the movie poster and genre.
 -	Notifications are displayed in the top right to inform the user when they reach 5 nominations as well as any search errors.